 Pain relief: Over-the-counter pain relief medication, such as ibuprofen, can help control discomfort.

 Knee support straps: There is a lack of evidence that these are of use.
 Some people have reported adverse effects, such as discomfort and abrasion.
 One review of studies, published by Cochrane in 2015, in calls for further research before recommending these devices.

 Orthotics and knee support devices are available for purchase online.
 A doctor can advise you on whether or not to use a knee support device.

 If a physical examination reveals a muscle imbalance, certain exercises

 If the outside of the muscle is stronger than the inside, for example, a health professional may recommend exercises to strengthen the weaker muscles.

 A physical therapist works with patients to perform special exercises and stretches.
 They will suggest specific exercises, depending on the cause of the problem and the muscle that needs strengthening.

 Depending on the underlying cause of the problem, a health professional may recommend a series of exercises.

-Examples of exercises to stretch and strengthen the quadriceps muscle include:
+Examples of exercises to stretch and

 Semi-squats: Stand with the feet hip-distance apart and bend the knees to 40 degrees.